 - Extra (supernumerary) or Missing teeth.

-In addition to highlighting the presence of impacted, damaged or diseased teeth, x-rays can show differences in all of the following:
+In addition to highlighting the presence of impacted, damaged, or diseased teeth, images can show differences in all of the following:

 - Tissue densities.